the more you know

 North Cascades Mountains

-The fastest way to get to the North Cascades is to fly into the Seattle airport and then to rent a car to drive into the area.
+The fastest way to get to the North Cascades is to fly into the Seattle airport and then rent a car to drive into the area.
 Total driving time will depend greatly on Seattle traffic and where you plan to go in the park, but expect no less than two and a half hours, but likely more.

-permit is required for getting married in the North Cascades.
+A permit is required for getting married in the North Cascades.
 However, Mt Baker has more options and less restrictions.

 a bride and groom laugh and embrace on San Juan islands, ocean in the background.